sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 2. (repeats) Recognizes columns inside the range, based on whitespace gutters and searching left-to-right.
 If non-columnar text is present in the range, it can affect column recognition as follows:

-   - If any non-columnar text is *below* the columns and if there's no Stop parameter, Sensible uses the non-column text as a criteria to end the range.
+   - If there's a Stop parameter, Sensible adds the non-column text to each column.
+Each column then has a nonlinear, irregular shape.
+For example, this allows each column to use a table title that spans multiple columns as an anchor.

-   - If any non-columnar text is *above* the columns in the range, it can break column recognition.
-Exclude the text from the range using the Offset Y parameter.
+   - If there's no Stop parameter, any non-columnar text in the range breaks column recognition.
+Exclude the text from the range using the offset parameters or the Lines Filter parameter.

 3. Extracts fields from each column in the group, using a limited subset of SenseML methods.
 For more information about available methods, see TODO link to the Range parameters table.
 Sensible expects but doesn't require that the data is in a repeated structure for each column.